 Intervention Definition - The intervention competency is conceptualised as activities that promote, restore, sustain, and/or enhance positive functioning and a sense of well being in clients through preventive, developmental and/or remedial services.
-A broad, comprehensive vision of the intervention competency should explicitly include theory as well as the following knowledge and skills: Knowledge - The learning of an array of varied interventions with individuals and systems (eg. couples, families, groups and organisations) Relationship of family dynamics to psychological disorders A respect for the positive aspects of all major approaches, which should reflect an openness to varied viewpoints and methods Awareness of when to make appropriate referrals and consult Awareness of context and diversity (including cultural) Knowledge of interventions that promote health and wellness Knowledge of specific interventions for specific issues/diagnoses Skills - Establish and maintain professional relationships with clients from all populations served Establish and maintain appropriate interdisciplinary relationships with colleagues Gather information about the nature and severity of problems and formulate hypotheses about the factors that are contributing to the problem through qualitative and quantitative means Select appropriate intervention methods (including Motivational Interviewing) and timeframes Analyse the information, develop a conceptual framework, and communicate this to the client lagaarah Definition - Clinical Psychologists will have completed research training such that they will demonstrate: Research A basic understanding of and respect for the scientific under-pinning of the discipline Knowledge of methods so as to be good consumers of the products of scientific knowledge Sufficient skills in the conduct of research to be able to develop and carry out projects in a professional context and, in Suncert skins in the conduct of research to be able to develop and carry out projects in a professional context and, in certain cases, in an academic context with the aid of specialised consultants (e.g. statisticians) Knowledge - Basic knowledge of research methods and of the applications of scientific research, including Applied statistics and measurement theory • The logic of different models of scientific research (from laboratory experimentation to quasi-experimental and field research); Qualitative research methods (including observation and interviewing), etc., particularly with respect to the nature of reliability and validity in the gathering and interpretation of qualitative data Skills - Critical reasoning skills Applications of various research approaches to social systems Ability to write professional reports thics and Definition - Professionals accept their obligations, are sensitive to others, and conduct themselves in an ethical manner.
-They tandards establish professional relationships within the applicable constraints and standards.
-Knowledge - Ethical principles Standards of professional conduct Responsibilities to clients, society, the profession, and colleagues Awareness of potentially conflicting principles Standards for psychological tests and measurements Standards for conducting psychological research Jurisprudence/Legislation and local knowledge Skills - Ethical decision-making process Proactive identification of potential ethical dilemmas Resolution of ethical dilemmas Supervision Definition - A quality improvement/assurance activity that involves developing or enhancing the competence of the person being supervised.
+A broad, comprehensive vision of the intervention competency should explicitly include theory as well as the following knowledge and skills: Knowledge - The learning of an array of varied interventions with individuals and systems (eg. couples, families, groups and organisations) Relationship of family dynamics to psychological disorders A respect for the positive aspects of all major approaches, which should reflect an openness to varied viewpoints and methods Awareness of when to make appropriate referrals and consult Awareness of context and diversity (including cultural) Knowledge of interventions that promote health and wellness Knowledge of specific interventions for specific issues/diagnoses Establish and maintain professional relationships with clients from all populations served Establish and maintain appropriate interdisciplinary relationships with colleagues Gather information about the nature and severity of problems and formulate hypotheses about the factors that are contributing to the problem through qualitative and quantitative means Select appropriate intervention methods (including Motivational Interviewing) and timeframes Analyse the information, develop a conceptual framework, and communicate this to the client esearch Definition - Clinical Psychologists will have completed research training such that they will demonstrate: A basic understanding of and respect for the scientific under-pinning of the discipline Knowledge of methods so as to be good consumers of the products of scientific knowledge Sufficient skills in the conduct of research to be able to develop and carry out projects in a professional context and, in certain cases, in an academic context with the aid of specialised consultants (e.g. statisticians) Knowledge - Basic knowledge of research methods and of the applications of scientific research, including Applied statistics and measurement theory The logic of different models of scientific research (from laboratory experimentation to quasi-experimental and field research); Qualitative research methods (including observation and interviewing), etc., particularly with respect to the nature of reliability and validity in the gathering and interpretation of qualitative data Skills - Critical reasoning skills Applications of various research approaches to social systems Ability to write professional reports thics and tandards Definition - Professionals accept their obligations, are sensitive to others, and conduct themselves in an ethical manner.
+They establish professional relationships within the applicable constraints and standards.
+Knowledge - Ethical principles Standards of professional conduct Responsibilities to clients, society, the profession, and colleagues Awareness of potentially conflicting principles Standarda for psychological texts and measurements Standards for psychological tests and measurements Standards for conducting psychological research Jurisprudence/Legislation and local knowledge Skills - Ethical decision-making process Proactive identification of potential ethical dilemmas Resolution of ethical dilemmas upervision Definition - A quality improvement/assurance activity that involves developing or enhancing the competence of the person being supervised.
 Supervision is a preferred vehicle for the integration of practice, theory and research.
-Knowledge - Models for the acquisition of competencies under supervision Methods and techniques of supervision Available technical resources Power relationships as well as cultural, gender issues and ethnic differences Skills - Sensitivity to power, cultural, sex, and ethnic issues Articulation of clear learning objectives Creating an open and participatory climate • Learning to be a good supervisee (open to supervision, well prepared, able to use time efficiently, non-defensive, aware Learning to be a good supervisee (open to supervision, well prepared, able to use time efficiently, non-defensive, aware of limits, etc.)
+Knowledge - Models for the acquisition of competencies under supervision Methods and techniques of supervision Available technical resources Power relationships as well as cultural, gender issues and ethnic differences Skills - Sensitivity to power, cultural, sex, and ethnic issues Articulation of clear learning objectives Creating an open and participatory climate Learning to be a good supervisee (open to supervision, well prepared, able to use time efficiently, non-defensive, aware of limits, etc.) Being able to differentiate between supervision and therapy Integration of knowledge Awareness of one's own strengths and limitations as supervisor